 We were through the storm.
 We were bathed in warmth.
 We felt unexpectedly, strangely invigorated.
 No doubt this was relief at surviving the storm.
 But the truth was, we were perched on a narrow staircase in the middle of the sky, some – what, kilometres? – above the earth.
 Were we still even connected to the ground?
 Were people still down there, wherever it was, still trying to get on and start the ascent?
 Would I have started had I known what we had had to undergo?

 I calculated how far we might be from the manhole, how long it might take to reach it.
 My concern was that the sun would be as unforgiving as the storm had been.
 That we would fry up in here in the unbridled heat.
-That, whereas the storm had threatened to drown us, the white sun would fry us, and have us parched and desiccated on the stairs with distended tongues and suppurating blisters on our necks.
+That, whereas the storm had threatened to drown us, the white sun would desiccate us, and leave to die on the stairs with distended tongues and suppurating blisters on our necks.

-At one point, early on in this stage of the ascent, she turned and kissed me, and my heart was filled with a levity that outshone the crackling sunlight.
-She was radiant, and her smile was as grand as the earth we had just left.
+But she wasn’t.
+She was angelic, pure skinned and radiant.
+My heart burgeoned with a levity that outshone the crackling sunlight.
+Her smile was as grand as the earth we had just left.
 ‘You look extraordinary,’ she said.
-‘What about you,’ I thought, and immediately regretted not saying it.
+‘What about you?’
+I said, and we both smiled at each other, strangely ignorant of what and who we were or what we were doing.

 I checked up and down the stairs.
 There were far fewer of us now, I could see perhaps half a dozen, maybe less.
 I didn’t bother counting.
 I wondered what had become of the rest.
 Had they survived the storm?
 Had they been thrown off?
 Or had they given up and gone back?
 A tremulous sense of triumph flitted through my brain.
 Were Gabbie and I to be congratulated for getting this far?
 Or pitied?
 I couldn’t say.